[3.10] Sovyn's Lazy Pally - Tanky Templar with Max Block

 Earthquake -- This gem can be purchased from Clarissa after completing the quest, Sever the Right Hand in act 3 normal.
 Earthquake is a small area of effect physical damage skill that has a delayed larger area of effect aftershock.
 Unlike Static Strike, this aftershock effect can only occur once per delay period, rather than one for every hit.
 Earthquake has a smaller tooltip DPS figure than the other skills but with some math we can see that it is competitive.
 For example, in the screenshot above it shows 75K tooltip DPS with a 0.71 second delay between the first hit and the aftershock.
 The aftershock has a 1.72 damage multiplier at the example gem level.
 Our attack time is 0.25. (((75K * 0.25) * 1.72) * (2 - 0.71)) gives us an extra 41,602 DPS, for a total of just under 116K DPS total from Earthquake.
 The Less Duration support causes the aftershocks to occur more frequently, which is necessary in order to get the most out of this skill.
 Melee Physical Damage support is also important.
-To completely maximize the potential of Earthquake, you would use the Concentrated Effect support for maximum boss kill speed.
-For clearing ordinary monsters, you would manually swap Concentrated Effect for an Increased Area of Effect gem.
+To completely maximize the potential of Earthquake, you would use the Concentrated Effect support for maximum boss kill speed, then for clearing ordinary monsters, you would manually swap Concentrated Effect for an Increased Area of Effect gem.
 As this is an easy-to-play build, I recommend a compromise between these two, which would be the Physical to Lightning support gem.
-In this case, Weapon Elemental Damage is better than Added Fire Damage, so the final "compromise" combination in a Bringer of Rain would be: Earthquake - Physical to Lightning - Weapon Elemental Damage - Less Duration.
+In this case, Weapon Elemental Damage is better than Added Fire Damage, so the final "compromise" combination in a Bringer of Rain would be: Physical to Lightning - Weapon Elemental Damage - Less Duration.
 In a 6-link chest or Tabula scenario, you would use that same combination, along with Melee Physical Damage and one of Added Fire Damage or Concentrated Effect or Increased Area.